psychemedia/island-storynotes/michael_morey_and_james_dove.md

 ```

-Of the cases referred to, the first related to the manslaughter of a elderly woman by her husband with a drink problem and lingering jealousy issues:
+Of the cases referred to, the first related to the manslaughter of an elderly woman by her husband with a drink problem and lingering jealousy issues:

 ```{admonition} An Aside: Murder on the Isle of Wight, 1861
 :class: dropdown seealso